opengisch/docker-mapproxy/README.md

 in a read-only volume and the cache in a read-write volume with different requirements regarding backup, versioning etc.

+The following example loads the configuration from a bind mounted directory and stores caches into a volume.

 docker-compose.yaml:
 ```yaml
 services: